About The Work here

 For policymakers: This insight supports informed decision-making by clarifying how technical, organizational, and legal factors interact within digital infrastructure, providing a foundation for strategic planning and accountability across government IT domains.

-→ Understanding people and roles
+→ understanding people and roles

-→ Moving beyond isolated IT
+→ moving beyond isolated it

-→ Standards and global positioning
+→ standards and global positioning

-“A Dutch expert group could play a pivotal role in aligning global IT developments.”
+A Dutch expert group can play a pivotal role in aligning global IT developments.”

-→ Identity and digital infrastructure
+→ identity and digital infrastructure

-→ Strategic guidance and domain awareness
+→ strategic guidance and domain awareness

 Regarding Web Domain and Hosting Control: